- This event has passed.

-KIPCOR’s 2019-2020 Peace Lecture Series presents our second event, featuring Sarah Smarsh
+KIPCOR’s 2020-2021 Peace Lecture Series presents our first event, featuring Sarah Smarsh

-Sarah Smarsh is an author, speaker, and journalist who focuses on socioeconomic class and rural America.
+Sarah focuses on socioeconomic class and rural America.
 Her book Heartland: A Memoir of Working Hard and Being Broke in the Richest Country on Earth, an instant New York Times bestseller and a finalist for the National Book Award, examines economic inequality through her upbringing among the working poor on a Kansas farm.

 Sarah is a regular political commentator in national media and has spoken internationally on poverty, rural issues, and cultural divides at venues ranging from small-town libraries to Sydney Opera House.
 Sarah was recently a Fellow at Harvard’s Shorenstein Center on Media, Politics and Public Policy.
 In 2019, Sarah released a podcast entitled The Homecomers, which focuses on how a national blind spot toward rural and working-class America is driving misleading headlines, broken politics, and dangerous fissures in our social fabric.
 The podcast showcases stories of people who, as residents or advocates, remain committed to their complex, embattled homes.